DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-microcontrollers/wifi-mega.rst

 This is our tested and proven configuration

 * DCC++EX 3.0.6 or greater
-* ATMega2560 + ESP8266 WiFI - Combo Board
+* ATMega2560 + ESP8266 WiFi - Combo Board
 * Deek Robot L298P Standard Motor Shield (or other :doc:`approved motor controller </reference/hardware/motor-boards>`)
 * 12-16V DC Laptop power supply to the Motor Shield (16V provides 14.5Vdc to the tracks for HO Gauge)*
 * 7-9V DC power supply to the ATmega boards with a female 2.1mm power barrel plug
-* Android Smartphone with Engine Driver v2.28.123 or iOS Smarphone with WiThrottle
+* Android Smartphone with Engine Driver v2.28.123 or iOS Smartphone with WiThrottle
 * USB-A male to Micro USB-B cable
 * You will also need software provided in the links below and a toothpick or small jewellers screwdriver to be able to flip small switches.